-- as an ultra-compact appliance (single-height or dual-height) for single or dual-channel decoding. - as a blade within a 1RU chassis (MB6X) that can contain up to six single-height or three dual-height Haivision encoder/decoder blades. - as a blade within a 4RU chassis (MB21) that can contain up to 21 single-height or ten dual-height Haivision encoder/decoder blades. - the Makito X "Harsh" semi-ruggedized, industrial SDI decoder appliance (H.264-only).
+- as a blade within a 1RU chassis (MB6X) that can contain up to six single-height or three dual-height Haivision encoder/decoder blades. - as a blade within a 4RU chassis (MB21) that can contain up to 21 single-height or ten dual-height Haivision encoder/decoder blades. - the Makito X "Harsh" semi-ruggedized, industrial SDI decoder appliance (H.264-only).